GabrielWhite808/GabrielWhite808/projects/ChessCompetition.md

 Competed for the Hawaii Homeschool Chess Club with numerous won championships, including winning High School State Chess Championship in my 10th, 11th, and 12th grade years.

 Represented Hawaii in the invitation only Denker Tournament of National Chess Champions 3 times with placement in the top 25 in the nation.

+Developed problem-solving, analytical, and critical thinking skills through years of dedicated practice and competition.